josefutbult-software/bing-wallpapers-for-linux/README.md

 *Note: If you installed this package from apt, then disable the startup script setup by default.
 Go to startup applications and remove 'bingwallpaper'*

+## Changing lightdm login background
+When using lightdm as display-manager, you can set the login screens background to todays image by installing ``lightdm-gtk-greeter``, run ``lightdm-gtk-greeter-settings``, select Image under the Background section and select ``/home/<user>/Pictures/Bing/today.jpg``

 ## Contributing
 Feel free to make changes and send PR, I'll be accepting them.